rwenderlich/inspiration-teamwork/teamwork.md

 ![Fit](Images/Silly.png)

-^ You can do something silly.
+^ You can do something silly, like having nerf gun wars, or making geeky song lyrics together.

 ---